bizztreat/keboola-ex-plantyst/MANUAL.md

 ["guid","type","title","description","customId","creatorId","measurementId","from","to","color","setpoint","operations","downtimeCode","lastModified"]

-- guid:
+- guid: unique identifier of the metadocument
-- type:
+- type: type of the metadocument (options: 0=undefined, 1=annotation, 2=job, 3=downtime)
-- title:
+- title: metadocument title
-- description:
+- description: metadocument description
-- customId:
+- customId: user-defined identifier
-- creatorId:
+- creatorId: user identifier of the metadocument creator
-- measurementId:
+- measurementId: identifier of the measurement to which the metadocument belongs
-- from:
+- from: start date time in UTC
-- to:
+- to: end date time in UTC
-- color:
+- color: color in hex color code
-- lastModified:
+- lastModified: date time of the last modification in UTC
+- setpoint: setpoint for the metadocument; represents the desired value for the measured quantity
-- operations:
+- operations: operations defined as the array of string values
-- downtimeCode:
+- downtimeCode: related downtime code identifier

 #### Comments